mattermost/docs/source/administration/config-settings.rst

 Enable High Availability Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-**True**: The Mattermost Server will attempt inter-node communication with the other servers in the cluster that have the same Cluster Name.
+**True**: The Mattermost Server will attempt inter-node communication with the other servers in the cluster that have the same cluster name.
 This sets the System Console to read-only mode to keep the servers ``config.json`` files in sync.

-**False**: Mattermost high availability is disabled.
+**False**: Mattermost High Availability is disabled.

 +-----------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"Enable": false`` with options ``true`` and ``false``.  |